mrmxf/md-publish/boilerplate/smpte/inc-smpte-st-002-foreword.md

 SMPTE (the Society of Motion Picture and Television Engineers) is an internationally-recognized standards developing organization.
 Headquartered and incorporated in the United States of America, SMPTE has members in over 80 countries on six continents.
 SMPTE"s Engineering Documents, including Standards, Recommended Practices, and Engineering Guidelines, are prepared by SMPTE"s Technology Committees.
 Participation in these Committees is open to all with a bona fide interest in their work.
 SMPTE cooperates closely with other standards-developing organizations, including ISO, IEC and ITU.

 SMPTE Engineering Documents are drafted in accordance with the rules given in its Standards Operations Manual.
-This SMPTE Engineering Document was prepared by Technology Committee {{ TC_number_and_name }}.
+This SMPTE Engineering Document was prepared by Technology Committee
+ {{smpte.TC}}.

 Normative text is text that describes elements of the design that are indispensable or contains the conformance language keywords: "shall", "should", or "may".
 Informative text is text that is potentially helpful to the user, but not indispensable, and can be removed, changed, or added editorially without affecting interoperability.
 Informative text does not contain any conformance keywords.